mlab-upenn/f1_10_sim/README.md

   $ git clone https://github.com/mlab-upenn/f1_10_sim.git
   ```

 * Instantiate your workspace.
-(You should be in 'src' folder now)
+(You should be in 'src' folder right now)
   ```sh
   $ catkin_init_workspace
   ```